kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 SELECT
     *,
     -- Calculated fields using window functions
-    Salary - DeptAverageSalary AS SalaryDifferenceFromDeptAvg,
+    BaseSalary - DeptAverageSalary AS SalaryDifferenceFromDeptAvg,
     CASE
         WHEN SalaryPercentRank >= 0.9 THEN 'Top 10%'
         WHEN SalaryPercentRank >= 0.75 THEN 'Top 25%'